 Studying at Turku UAS Open Studies

-Turku University of Applied Sciences offers Open Studies courses that are individual, fee-charging courses open for everyone regardless of education and age.
+Turku University of Applied Sciences offers Open Studies courses open for everyone regardless of education and age.

 Open Studies are targeted at those who

-- who wish to improve the know-how required in working life
+- wish to improve their know-how to meet the requirements of working life

 - plan on applying to a higher education institution

-- who wish to improve general knowledge on topics according to own interest.
+- wish to gain general knowledge on topics of their own interest

 Open Studies are not full-time and do not lead to a degree – it is therefore not possible to get a long-term student residence permit based on Open Studies.
 For further information, please visit the Finnish Immigration Services website on Studying in Finland.

 TUAS degree students cannot take courses offered via Open Studies.

 What Can You Study at Open Studies?

 - Individual Courses (avg.
-5 ECTS/course) – a student attends courses alongside degree students during daytime; also available evening and online courses; EUR 15/ECTS
+5 ECTS/course) – attend courses alongside degree students; EUR 15/ECTS

-- Open Studies Path Once you have completed 55 ECTS credits as path studies or as individual courses, you can apply for a study place in a Bachelor’s degree programme, or after having completed 10/15 credits in a Master’s degree programme; EUR 200/semester
+- Open Studies Path – Complete 35 credits to become eligible to apply for a degree study right in a Bachelor's degree programme, or 10/15 credits for a Master's degree programme; EUR 200/semester

 - Higher Education Diplomas (60 ECTS) – Non-degree diploma, duration 1-2 years, functions as an introduction to a specific field; EUR 400/academic year (NB!
 Diplomas only available in Finnish)

 Please note that studies require attendance in Turku, Finland.
-Attending is not posible via Skype.
-See the course details to learn more about the attendance requirements.
+Attendance via e.g. Skype is not possible.
+See course details to learn more about attendance requirements.
 Online courses are offered through CampusOnline.